-For the purpose of The General Data Protection Regulation (GDPR) 2016 the data controller is Khoo Systems Ltd of RIFT House, Ashford, Kent, TN25 4AZ.
+For the purpose of The General Data Protection Regulation (GDPR) 2016 the data controller is Khoo Systems Ltd of 160 Eureka Park, Ashford, Kent, TN25 4AZ.

 Church Pages may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy is effective from 12 April 2018.